-I have read the attached
+I have read the attached information.

-information.

 I agree to my child taking part in Forest School Days whilst they attend Corbridge and Broomhaugh Federation of First Schools.
 I understand that the staff and Forest School leaders take my child's safety and educational development seriously and support the planning and activities that they do.
 I will ensure that my child attends Forest School days fully equipped and prepared for the day.
 I understand that if I have any questions, I can seek advice from my child's class teacher or one of the Forest School Leaders.

-Signed

-Name of Child

-Date

-I consent/I do not consent to photographs of my child being taken during the sessions.
+I DO/ DO NOT consent to photographs being taken of my child during the sessions.
+Photographs may be shared on SCHOOL WEBSITE TWITTER Signed Name of Child Date

-The photographs may be used to support documentation for the forest school qualification as well as being used to view on our school website and Twitter feed.

-Signed

-Name of Child

-Date